Pythonity/icon-font-to-png/README.md

 wrapping its functionality, which is it's main focus, but can also be imported and used directly in your Python project.

-There's also '`font-awesome-to-png` script for backwards compatibility with the [first](https://github.com/odyniec/font-awesome-to-png) iteration of the concept.
+There's also `font-awesome-to-png` script for backwards compatibility with the [first](https://github.com/odyniec/font-awesome-to-png) iteration of the concept.

 Package is considered to be in beta status and no backwards compatibility